 Use the Issue Values by Date report to find transitional values in your issues.
-For example, when using JIRA as a help desk, you may want to know how many incidents occurred with High priority during a given week, regardless of how long the issue was in that state.
+For example, when using Jira Service Desk, you may want to know how many incidents occurred with High priority during a given week, regardless of how long the issue was in that state.
 An issue may start out with a priority of Medium, get escalated to High, and then get reduced in priority later, all in the same day.
 This report allows you to see how many issues ever reached High priority, even if an issue only had that priority for a few minutes.

 In this example, we would set Interval to Weekly, select one or more projects or project categories, and select Priority for the Value Of option.
 You can add any number of additional segmentations to further break down the results.